urbit/urbit/pkg/docker-image/README.md

 as described below.

 ### Volume Mount
 This image expects a volume mounted at `/urbit`.
-This volume should initially obtain one of
+This volume should initially contain one of

 - A keyfile `<shipname>.key` for a galaxy, star, planet, or moon.
 See the setup instructions for Urbit for information on [obtaining a keyfile](https://urbit.org/using/install/).
   * e.g. `sampel-palnet.key` for the planet `sampel-palnet`.
-  to urbit to boot a ship from an existing pier, and in most cases (other than comets) will be named for the ship.
 - An empty file with the extension `.comet`.
 This will cause Urbit to boot a [comet](https://urbit.org/docs/glossary/comet/) in a pier named for the `.comet` file (less the extension).
   * e.g. starting with an empty file `my-urbit-bot.comet` will result in Urbit booting a comet into the pier `my-urbit-bot` under your volume.
 - An existing pier as a directory `<shipname>`.
 You can migrate an existing ship to a new docker container in this way by placing its pier under the volume.
   * e.g. if your ship is `sampel-palnet` then you likely have a directory `sampel-palnet` whose path you pass to `./urbit` when starting.
-While your ship is not running, move this directory to the volume and then start the container.
+[Move your pier](https://urbit.org/using/operations/using-your-ship/#moving-your-pier) directory to the volume and then start the container.

 The first two options result in Urbit attempting to boot either the ship named by the name of the keyfile, or a comet.
 In both cases, after that boot is successful, the `.key` or `.comet` file will be removed from the volume and the pier will take its place.